EvidanceN/Student_Marks_visulization/README.md

 ### Findings

-using the visulization the following conclisions where made 1.
+using the visulization the following conclisions where made:

+1.Binod is the top learner in Physical Science with 95 marks 2.Getta is the lowest with 31 marks